TKurr/Algeo01-23142/README.md

     -   Perform **Quadratic Regression** for fitting data to a quadratic model.

 -   **Image Resizer**:
-    -   Place your image in the Matrix/public folder.
-    -   When prompted, enter the file name of the image (example: image.png).
+    -   Accepts image, new height, and new width (in pixels) as the input.
-    -   The resized image will be saved in the Matrix/test/output/images folder.
+    -   Outputs a resized image with smooth quality.

 -   **Input and Output**:
     -   Accepts input from the terminal (manual input) or from text files (matrix data).